 “We’re taking you to Keno’s for breakfast.
 It’s a Mexican restaurant, and they have a really good breakfast.”

 Uncle Earl’s words proved true.
-Patty’s recommendation of the bacon taco tasted as good as she described it.
+Patti’s recommendation of the bacon taco tasted as good as she described it.

 “Gringo’s moved here and called it a Valley to get other people to come here.
 But really, it’s a delta.
 There’s no mountains or anything.”

 Uncle Earl answered my question about the “Valley.”
-He and Patty referred to it often, and I didn’t understand.
+He and Patti referred to it often, and I didn’t understand.
 Obviously, no mountains; why the name?